 The reference index, MSCI World Index NR USD Index, is not a specific index designated as a reference benchmark to determine whether the Sub-Fund meets the sustainable investment objective, as the Sub-Investment Manager considers that the sustainability indicators and other measures monitoring the attainment of the sustainable investment objective are a more appropriate reference.
 Thus, MSCI World Index NR USD Index is used as a benchmark for financial performance comparison purposes only and not as a reference benchmark for SFDR purposes.

-- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
-N/A - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?